LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: METHODOLOGY

 \subsection{Map Merge Strategy}

-Considering the limitations of device memory, it is often infeasible to input all the data at once to construct an entire large-scale map, especially the usage of NeRF for urban-level maps amplify this issue.
-Instead, our solution involves incrementally inputting data in batches to create sub-maps, which are finally fused to form a complete map.
-Furthermore, data collection for large-scale areas is typically obtain across multiple agents.
-Therefore, a fusion method is necessary to integrate submaps built on seperate agents.
+Considering the limitations of device memory, it is often impractical to input all the data at once to construct an entire large-scale map, especially the ray casting of NeRF-based methods for urban-level mapping amplifies this issue.
+Instead, our solution incrementally feed data in batches to create submaps, which are finally merged to form a complete map.
+Furthermore, data collection for large-scale areas is typically distributed across multiple agents.
+Therefore, an off-the-shelf LiDAR odometry can be adopted to estimate the global poses of submaps, and final map is integrated by calculating the overlapping correlation of submaps.

-We use NICP (Normal Distribution ICP) \cite{serafin2015nicp}, which is a variant of the Iterative Closest Point (ICP) algorithm, designed for dense point cloud registration, Given point positions and the local features (normal and curvature) of the surface, alignments can be achieved.

-Once different submaps have overlapping scans, we utilize NICP to compute the corresponding transformation matrix to achieve map alignment.
-First frame of one submap is defined as the reference frame, and the other sub-maps can be transformed into this coordinate system using the transformation matrix.